gratraw/elevetorservice/README.md

 #### Potential improvements

 - Better pickup score calculation that involves more factors: like steps to the target of the request; calculate the distance from current position.
-- More complex and sophisticated testing.
+- Add tests.
 - Friendlier and more versatile user interface.
 - Change the request sequence to some other collection that's ordered by nature.
 - Add scalaDoc to all methods.

+#### Difference from the initial task
+Suggested solution was FCFS(first-come, first-serve) - this is good if we would like to have only one person in the elevator.
+The approach presented here is allowing multiple requests the be placed in one elevator and fulfilling them along the way.
+For example if elevator is on the 2nd floor moving up from floor 1 to 10, and someone requests an elevator on the 4th floor to 6th.
+It will pickup the caller and fulfill this request along the way.
+Current solution also supports doors and the direction of movement.